SOwens/example-compiler/README.md

 Loading the compiler in utop
 ----------------------------

 First build the compiler, by running make from the src directory.
-Then load the packages that the compiler uses with the `#require` command:
+In utop load the packages that the compiler uses with the `#require` command:

 ```
-#require "ppx_deriving";;
-#require "ppx_deriving.ord";;
-#require "ppx_deriving.show";;
-#require "extlib";;
 #require "str";;
 ```

-You can add these 3 lines to the `.ocamlinit` file in your home directory, so that you don't have to manually enter them each time you start a new utop session.
+You can add this line to the `.ocamlinit` file in your home directory, so that you don't have to manually enter it each time you start a new utop session.
 The contents of `.ocamlinit` are run each time you start a new utop.

-The OCaml compilation manager stores all of the compiled OCaml sources in the `_build` directory, with the extension `.cmo`.
+The OCaml compilation manager (ocamlbuild) stores all of the compiled OCaml sources in the `_build` directory, with the extension `.cmo`.
 The following tells utop to look there for source files.
 ```
 #directory "_build";;
 ```